cvut/qtrvsim/README.md

   annoying for users so difference between cache and memory is just in collected statistics)
 * Interrupts and exceptions (if exception occurs then machine execution is halted)
+* Branch-likeli instructions (they are marked as obsolete)